- Ad-Aware Free Antivirus+

 4. Unlink Your Accounts

-This is one of those things that got Mat Honan in such a heap of trouble when his account was hacked earlier this year.
+This is one of those things that may get you into heap of trouble if your account gets hacked.
 Linking accounts may be super convenient, but it also makes it super convenient for people to put information together about you.
 Whenever sites ask you to log in with some other site’s authentication, particularly a social network’s authentication, they’re likely to be tracking your data.